asghar-0017/rajby-pvt/MAKE_INVOICE_REF_NO_OPTIONAL.md

 ### Before the Change

-- Users were required to include the `Invoice Ref No` column in their Excel files
+- Users were required to provide values for the `Invoice Ref No` column in their Excel files
 - Uploads would fail with "Missing required columns: invoiceRefNo" error if the column was missing
-- Users had to manually add the column even if they didn't have invoice reference numbers
+- Users had to fill in the column even if they didn't have invoice reference numbers

 ### After the Change

-- Users can upload Excel files with or without the `Invoice Ref No` column
+- Users can upload Excel files with the `Invoice Ref No` column but leave values empty
-- The system gracefully handles missing `invoiceRefNo` values
+- The system gracefully handles empty `invoiceRefNo` values
 - Users have more flexibility in their data preparation process
-- Uploads succeed regardless of whether `invoiceRefNo` is present
+- Uploads succeed regardless of whether `invoiceRefNo` values are provided

 ## Testing Recommendations

 To verify this change works correctly:

-1. **Upload Excel file without `invoiceRefNo` column**: Should succeed without errors
+1. **Upload Excel file with `invoiceRefNo` column but empty values**: Should succeed without errors
-2. **Upload Excel file with `invoiceRefNo` column**: Should still work as before
+2. **Upload Excel file with `invoiceRefNo` column and filled values**: Should still work as before
-3. **Upload Excel file with empty `invoiceRefNo` values**: Should handle empty values gracefully
+3. **Upload Excel file with mixed empty and filled `invoiceRefNo` values**: Should handle both cases gracefully
 4. **Verify grouping still works**: Invoice grouping by `companyInvoiceRefNo` should continue to function

 ## Files Modified